 (b) if the application was required to be publicly notified under regulations referred to in clause 5, to any person who made a submission under those regulations.

-(2) If the Commission —
+(2) If the Minister —

 (a) refuses the application; or

-(b) grants, or undertakes to grant, the application subject to the inclusion of a term, condition or restriction that the Commission considers is inconsistent with the terms of the application,
+(b) grants, or undertakes to grant, the application subject to the inclusion of a term, condition or restriction that the Minister considers is inconsistent with the terms of the application,

-the Commission is to notify the applicant of the reasons for the decision.
+the Minister is to notify the applicant of the reasons for the decision.

 [Clause 10 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+101(3).]

 11. Licences may be combined